About the Project

 Outdoor Setup Example

-Figure 1 shows an example setup of the private 5G infrastructure in the outdoor based on Ataya Harmony system.
+Figure 1 shows an example setup of the private 5G infrastructure outdoors based on the Ataya Harmony system.
 The system has several parts:

 - The Ataya 5G core network box ("1" in Figure 1)